zzymyn/Git-Law/Marriage Act 1961.md

   A marriage solemnised under this Part, being a marriage which, if it had been solemnised in Australia in accordance with Division 2 of Part IV would have been a valid marriage, is valid throughout Australia and the external Territories.

-##### 74  Declaration to be made before chaplain
+##### 74  Declaration to be made before authorised celebrant

- (1)  A marriage shall not be solemnised under this Part unless each of the parties to the marriage has made and subscribed before the chaplain solemnising the marriage a declaration as to:
+ (1)  A marriage shall not be solemnised under this Part unless each of the parties to the marriage has made and subscribed before the authorised celebrant solemnising the marriage a declaration as to:

   (a)  the party’s conjugal status;